UWPX/UWPX-Push-Server/README.md

 #### Success: Server -> Client
 On success the server returns a success message, including a `node` and `secret` attribute for each account.
 It also includes a `push_bareJid` field, which represents the bare JID of the push server.
+The `success` attribute indicates if creating a PubSub node was successful for the client.
 ```JSON
 {
 	"version": 1,